Why do I owe taxes as a non-resident?

 • Assessed return, notice of assessment or reassessment, other notices or tax documents.

-I didn't change my address; how will I get the Demand to File letter?
+I didn't change my address; how will I get the 'Notice to File' letter?

 If I decide to file a tax return, how do I make the payment of the taxes owing?

-The CRA does not accept cash by mail.
+The CRA does not accept cash sent by mail.

-If you use the Canadataxback service for the tax return, you will receive instructions as a PDF (how you make the payment) together with the documents of the tax return.
+• If you use the Canadataxback service to file your tax return, payment instructions will be included as a PDF along with your tax return documents.

 What if I cannot pay the total amount because it is very high?